DKTJONATHAN/TheReport/src/content/posts/sha-scandle-ruto-duale-on-the-spotlight.md

 Day after day, headlines tell harrowing tales of patients dying because SHA delayed or outright denied approval for treatments.
 Chronic illness patients are left fighting for care that should be their right, while the ICJ-Kenya documented that "hospitals routinely turn away eligible patients due to systemic failures or bureaucratic hurdles".

 The tragic reality is that Universal Health Coverage, meant to alleviate suffering, has instead become a source of anguish.
-And for every inefficiency, for every delay, it is Kenyans who pay the ultimate price—sometimes with their lives.
+And for every inefficiency, for every delay, it is Kenyans who pay the ultimate price, sometimes with their lives.

 ## Ruto & Duale: The Architects of Healthcare Corruption